FrankSkep/orders-microservices/README.md

    ```
 4. Start the Config Server and Discovery Server.
 5. Start each microservice.
-6. Finally, run the API Gateway.
+6. Finally, start the API Gateway.

 ---